 One pound of coffee makes at least 72 cups of coffee.
 The recommended ratio for brewing is 2.5 tablespoons of coffee to 6 ounces of water.
 The Death Wish Coffee has a six month shelf life.
 Each pack is neatly packaged in a double-gusseted foil bag ensuring the coffee’s optimal freshness.

 We found the Death Wish Ground Coffee to be one of the strongest coffees we have ever tried.
 It tastes very bold without the bitterness.
 However.
 The color of the coffee is very dark and can be likened to the color of charcoal.

-There are four suggested brewing methods for said coffee, they are namely: traditional drip machine, espresso machine, French press and Hand drip method.
+This coffee has four suggested brewing methods, they are namely: traditional drip machine, espresso machine, French press and hand drip method.

 Subtle Earth Organic Gourmet Coffee is available as whole beans in light, dark and medium dark roast.
-It can be purchased as two-pound and five-pound bag.
+It can be purchased as a two-pound or five-pound bag.
 It can also be bought as single-serve cups.

-Next on this list of would be Jungle Costa Rican Coffee.
-This brand is a coffee blend made from pure Arabica beans.
+Next on our list is Jungle Costa Rican Coffee.
+This brand of coffee blend is made from pure Arabica beans.
 It is made and distributed by its namesake company, which is located in Doral, Florida.
 The beans are mainly sourced from local growers in Costa Rica.
 The beans are grown in fertile volcanic soil which gives the beans a light and mild acidic taste.
 Each batch of beans are roasted in the right temperature and in the right amount of time and are packed in heat-sealed high barrier stand-up foil bags.